 - Check the instructions on the label.
 With stronger, medicated brands you might need to dilute the solution before use.
 The packet will also tell you how much to use, and how long for.

 - Measure out the correct amount.
 You can pour it into a glass or the bottle cap (which might have a marker to show the right amount), but don't tip it straight into your mouth without measuring it.

 - Swish vigorously.
 Keeping your mouth closed, swish the liquid around your mouth and between your teeth.
 You might choose to gargle, too.
 Keep going for the specified time, usually 30 or 60 seconds.

 - Spit.
 Don't swallow any mouth rinse, since the ingredients can be harmful if ingested in large enough quantities.

-- If using a fluoride mouthwash, don’t eat or drink for 30 minutes after use.
-This lets the fluoride have maximum effect protecting your teeth against decay.
+- If using a fluoride mouthwash, don't eat or drink for 30 minutes after use.
+This lets the fluoride have maximum effect protecting against dental decay.